openpnp/openpnp/GcodeDriver.md

 M803 ; Turn off nozzle 1 exhaust solenoid
 ```

+### pump-on-command

+Sent to turn on the vacuum pump before performing a pick.

+### pump-off-command

+Sent to turn off the vacuum pump after a place if there are no longer any nozzles that are picked.

 ### actuate-boolean-command

 Sent whenever an Actuator's actuate(boolean) method is called.
 This is currently used by the ReferenceDragFeeder to fire a drag solenoid.
 Actuators are generally an area where people customize their machines, so this is here to support customizations such as automated feeders.